krisapa/Chrome-Dino-on-FPGA/README.md

 ## Cool Stuff
 - MIPS CPU written in SystemVerilog
-  *Game logic written in MIPS assembly (with a desktop C prototype for testing)
+- Game logic written in MIPS assembly (with a desktop C prototype)
 - VGA @ 640 × 480 with hardware sprite blitting
 - PS/2 keyboard controls (space/↑ to jump, ↓ to duck)
 - Simple PWM audio for jump / collision sounds